 First, when you add the sugar to the melted butter, be sure to stir constantly.
-The butter and sugar will be separated at first, until they warm up and begin to simmer.
+The butter and sugar will be separated until they warm up and begin to simmer.
 Don't panic.
 This is normal.

 The temperature will rise slowly at first, and then quickly.
 Keep an eye on the thermometer.
 Don't be tempted to turn up the heat.

 Stir constantly as the toffee heats.
-If you don't, it may separate and the sugar can crystalize.
+If you don't, it may separate and the sugar can crystallize.
 This is not the end of the world.
 Add water, one tablespoon at a time, incorporating it completely, until the butter reincorporates and the sugar dissolves.

 Questions & Answers